23f2005144/comment-category-classification/README.md

 | LinearSVC | 0.80 | 0.65 |
 | LightGBM | 0.85 | 0.73 |

-The consistency of this gap across all three model families — linear and nonlinear — suggests this is primarily a data and representation problem rather than a modelling limitation.
+The consistency of this gap across all three model families linear and nonlinear suggests this is primarily a data and representation problem rather than a modelling limitation.

-### Sparse NLP Trade-Offs

-The project highlighted the balance between capturing minority-class patterns, avoiding excessive overfitting, and preserving generalisation under sparse high-dimensional features.
+### Class 2 — A Gap in the Failure Analysis

+Class 2 was the most frequently misclassified class in terms of absolute confusion volume — primarily bleeding into Class 0 and occasionally into itself across models.
+Despite this, its Macro F1 contribution was not alarming enough at the time to trigger dedicated PR curve analysis, so Class 2 AP was not computed explicitly.

+In retrospect, this was an oversight.
+High misclassification volume in the majority class can mask a precision problem that F1 alone doesn't surface clearly — the model may be over-predicting Class 2 into adjacent classes precisely because of its broad vocabulary overlap, rather than because it is well-separated.
+A targeted confusion matrix breakdown and PR curve for Class 2 would have clarified whether this was a threshold calibration issue or a representation gap.
+This remains the most important unfinished piece of the failure analysis.
 ### Feature Representation Insights

 Character-level TF-IDF (`char_wb`) proved especially effective for handling informal language, misspellings, and short noisy comments, while engineered numerical features provided complementary structural signals.